 Students begin and end the day with prayer and attend Mass once a week.
 Each trimester every grade participates in a Great Grade Mass in which the students’ families and special friends are invited to join us at Mass and time to visit together as a community.
 Grade Buddies prepare monthly All School Masses to celebrate important times in our faith such as All Saints Day and May Crowning.

 Throughout the year classes explore and grow in their understanding of Social Justice by participating in class organized efforts to help those in need.
-Students participate at local charities such as Feed My Starving Children, collect candy for the troops and toys for kids at Christmas, food for local pantries, and pet supplies for local shelters.
-Students learn to be stewards of the earth through green initiatives like our zero waste lunch program.
+Students participate at local charities such as Feed My Starving Children, collect candy for the troops, food for local pantries, and pet supplies for local shelters and sing carols to seniors at Christmas.
+Students learn to be stewards of the earth through green initiatives like our zero waste lunch program and interactive school garden.
 They are active in parish life by singing in the children’s choir and being altar servers.

 Saint Giles is a welcoming community respecting all faiths.
 Students from a variety of faiths are a valued and vital part of our school community.